Art in the Time of the Pandemic

 Ellen Altfest: Nature

-White Cube An online exhibition of new work by Ellen Altfest (16 April – 30 May 2021).
+White Cube An online exhibition of new work by Ellen Altfest.
 “This collection of watercolours depict subjects that Ellen comes across in her local woodlands of Connecticut, including retrieved objects such as an acorn or a weathered leaf, laid against a man’s skin.
 Microscopically examined, these close-ups provide an intimate contemplation of the natural world.”

 David Smith.
 Follow My Path

-Hauser & Wirth, 69th Street gallery, New York until 30 July 2021.
+Hauser & Wirth, New York.
 This exhibition, both online (video and walkthrough) and by appointment, “explores the daring artistic processes by which Smith revolutionized notions of sculpture’s form and function, embarking on new terrain in the field of abstraction”.

 Not Vital: Paintings

 Thaddaeus Ropac.
 This online exhibition presents “Swiss artist Not Vital in an intimate new light and explores the making of this series of paintings.
 It includes an exclusive video with Not Vital, and a conversation between the artist and Hans Ulrich Obrist, Artistic Director, Serpentine Galleries, London.”

 Pace, 540 West 25th Street, New York and online.
 “This exhibition sheds new light on the philosophical, aesthetic, and artistic dialogue between Claes Oldenburg and the late Coosje van Bruggen—among the best-known artist-couples of the post-1960s era.”

 Georg Baselitz: Freitag war es schön